Acute Liver Failure in Dogs

 Toxic Influences

-• Xylitol: A sweetener found in sugar-free chewing gums or candies.
+• Xylitol: A sweetener found in sugar-free chewing gum or sweets.
 Even the smallest amounts can lead to acute hypoglycemia and liver failure in dogs.

-• Medications: Some pain relievers (e.g., paracetamol) or other human medicines are highly toxic to dogs and can quickly trigger massive damage to the liver cells.
+• Medications: Some painkillers (e.g., paracetamol) or other human medicines are highly toxic to dogs and can quickly trigger massive damage to liver cells.

-• Plants: Certain ornamental plants or fungi, such as the genus Amanita, are highly toxic to dogs.
+• Plants: Certain ornamental plants or fungi, such as the genus Amanita, are highly poisonous to dogs.
 Consumption can trigger acute liver necrosis.

 Infections

-• Leptospirosis: A bacterial infection that can massively damage the liver cells and cause acute liver failure.
+• Leptospirosis: A bacterial infection that can massively damage liver cells and cause acute liver failure.

 • Viruses: Certain viral pathogens, such as Canine Adenovirus (CAV), can trigger hepatitis, which leads to acute liver failure.

-A reduced blood supply to the liver, for example, as a result of circulatory shock, heart failure, or thrombosis, can massively damage the liver cells.
-Especially in older dogs with heart problems, this can lead to an acute undersupply of oxygen to the liver, which favors failure.
+A reduced blood supply to the liver, for example as a result of circulatory shock, heart failure, or thrombosis, can massively damage the liver cells.
+Especially in older dogs with heart problems, this can lead to an acute undersupply of oxygen to the liver, which promotes failure.

 Metabolic Disorders